 3. Fickle stock markets

 The stock markets in Shanghai and Shenzhen are only a small part of the economy of China.
 The value of these stock markets is primarily determined by government policies.
 Foreign companies have to understand that the government decides which companies that are trying to enter the market will be listed in the stock markets.
-The stock market in China is also volatile but its volatility does not have a direct effect on the economy of the nation.
+The stock market in China is also volatile as any other stock market but its volatility does not have a direct effect on the economy of the nation.
 It’s critical for foreign companies to prepare a different strategy to respond to the changes in the stock market if they are already operating in China.

 4. Divided markets